themphill/number_replacement_docs/README.md

 ## Summary

-By default, when SourceTrak loads on a page, it will replace all the numbers (that match the provided replacement number) it finds in the page title and the text of the page body, including "tel" links* and title attributes.
+When SourceTrak loads, it will replace all the numbers that match the provided number replacement options in the page title and the text of the page body, including "tel" links* and title attributes.
 Number replacement only happens once, so any numbers added to the page afterwards will not be replaced.
 Numbers present in images, JavaScript, or in HTML (except as noted above) will also not be replaced.

 For use cases not covered by the default behavior, the SourceTrak number is made available in the SourceTrak JavaScript code running on the page.
 This allows customers to write their own JavaScript code that can access the number for custom use.